 - 2 tbsp olive oil

-- 2 boneless skinless chicken breasts or shredded cooked chicken
+- 2 bone-in, skin-on chicken breasts or shredded cooked chicken

 - 2 cloves garlic minced (optional)